vanHeemstraSystems/learning-test-driven-development/300/600/600/README.md

 - **Celebrate small wins** - Every function you make testable is progress

 The goal isn’t perfection—it’s making the code slightly more maintainable with each change, until eventually you’ve transformed a legacy mess into a well-tested, modular system.

-Would you like me to elaborate on any specific technique, or would you like a hands-on exercise to practice these concepts?​​​​​​​​​​​​​​​​